H3llKa1ser/B00t2R00t/README.md

 # DISCLAIMER!

-#### Usage of this knowledge is SOLELY the user's responsibility and the author has no liability for their actions.
+#### Usage of this knowledge is SOLELY the user's responsibility and the author of this playbook has no liability for their actions.
 Use it at your own discretion.